-- In fact, or in effect, whether by right or not: the island has been de facto divided into two countries Often contrasted with de jure.More example sentences
+- In fact, whether by right or not: the country was de facto divided between two states Often contrasted with de jure.Más ejemplos en oraciones

 - This annexation, similar to the de facto annexation of broad tracts of land, constitutes a flagrant breach of the right of the people to self-determination.

 - The statement underlined the impact of de facto financial sanctions on the Organisation of the Petroleum Exporting Countries’ second biggest oil producer.

 - The nature and characteristics of de facto economic integration are also crucially important and this book presents a deeper understanding of the on-going de facto economic integration in East Asia.